Rayaneelk/CMT-Simulation-and-Optimization-of-Urban-Traffic-Congestion/README.md

 Operating system: Ubuntu 20.04 / 22.04 (EPFL SIE standard image)

+You must use python3 and not python !

 # Required system packages

 Install the following packages if not already available: